flower-spring/dark_open_with_plus_plus/README.md

 automatically when the macro is expanded, each path is enclosed in double quotation marks and separated by a space.

-To get the filename without extension for a single file there is a %filename-no-ext% variable.
+To get the filename without extension there is a %filename-no-ext% variable.

+To get the folder path there is a %folder% variable.

 Environment variables get expanded.